 This provision shall apply only in a case where the amount of consideration has been paid by way of an account payee cheque or account payee bank draft or online transfer on or before the date of agreement for the transfer of such immovable property.

-Section 56(2)(vii): Tax treatment in the hands of the buyer
+Section 56(2)(x): Tax treatment in the hands of the buyer

 However, in case the circle rate changes between the date of agreement and the date of registration, the circle rate on the date of agreement will be taken as the sale price.
 This exception shall only apply in cases where part/full consideration has been paid in any mode other than cash on or before the date of agreement fixing the consideration.

-In case a reference has been made to the Valuation Officer under Section 50C, the same shall be applicable for Section 56(2)(vii) as well.
+In case a reference has been made to the Valuation Officer under Section 50C, the same shall be applicable for Section 56(2)(x) as well.

 Impact of this Amendment